Question: What is involved in an energy audit?

 Answer: You will receive a narrative explaining my findings, areas that need to be addressed, the estimated cost to perform the measures, the estimated annual savings, and the number of years to get a payback on the investment.
 Click the “Narrative” button on the website to view a sample.

-Question: How much can I expect to save if I have an energy audit performed on my home and complete all the recommendations of the audit?
+Question: How much can I expect to save if I have an energy audit performed on my home and complete most or all the recommendations of the audit?

-Answer: Having done over 400 energy audits, the average savings is about 20% for heating and at least an additional 10% for electrical.
-For example, if the average cost to heat your home is $900.00/year, you could save at least $180.00 annually.
-If your annual electric bill is $1,200.00, you could save an additional $120.00/year, for a total annual savings of $300.00, or about the cost of an energy audit.
+Answer: Having done over 400 energy audits, the average savings is about 20% for heating and about an additional 10% for electric.
+For example, if the average cost to heat your home is $1,550.00/year, you could save at least $310.00 annually.
+If your annual electric bill is $1,440.00, you could save an additional $144.00/year, for a total annual savings of $454.00.
+This would be considered average-I have performed audits on homes with serious insulation/heating system issues that have seen annual savings much higher than this.